-When planning a trip to London in three days, you really want to make the most of this amazing city.
-We have designed a free itinerary for you to follow which includes London’s top attractions, like Big Ben, London eye, Westminster Abbey, The Tower of London, St Paul’s cathedral….
+When planning a trip to London in three days, you want to make the most of this amazing city.
+We have designed a free itinerary for you to follow, which includes London’s top attractions, like Big Ben, the London Eye, Westminster Abbey, The Tower of London and St Paul’s cathedral.

 There is so much to see in London that my first advice when spending three days in London is to make sure that you have chosen a fairly central hotel, preferably in zones 1 or 2 if possible, as you will then spend less time and save money on public transport.
-I would also recommend that you plan ahead and know what routes or itineraries you are going to follow so that you don’t have to think about whrere to go on the day, and that you get up early!
+I would also recommend that you plan and know what routes or itineraries you are going to follow.
+That’s why we have written this 3-day London itinerary based on our experience.

 London in three days